About Floyd

 Bavarian Village

 In the fall of 1969, I got talked into spending the next summer in Germany on a "missions" trip.
 I spent that summer demolishing rooms in a castle to turn them into classrooms.
 The only evangelism I experienced took place when I broke the rules.
-During the last week I walked into a bar (forbidden), ordered a coke and spent 30 minutes butchering the German language while trying to discuss Jesus with six half-drunk Germans.
+During the last week, I walked into a bar (forbidden), ordered a Coke, and spent 30 minutes butchering the German language while trying to discuss Jesus with six half-drunk Germans.
 That accidental occurrence sent me back to the Bible College for a second year.

 I met Christine and fell in love (with her, obviously).
 She also wanted to be a missionary.
-I stole her from a couple of other guys, married her and whisked her off to Portland, Oregon.
+I stole her from a couple of other guys, married her, and whisked her off to Portland, Oregon.

 Portland